richpeck/exception_handler/README.md

 You can use `ExceptionHandler` to create custom **404, 500 production error pages**.

 The standard Rails production error pages are not very appealing, and ruin the branding of your app.

-We created this gem from two tutorials, to give us the ability to make our own custom error pages. **ExceptionHandler** catches errors in the middleware (efficient), channeling the users to our custom `exceptions` controller.
-Here, we dissect data such as the error message, details, user agent, etc, redirect the user to a custom page, and store the data in your database.
+We created this gem from two tutorials, to give us the ability to make our own custom error pages. **ExceptionHandler** catches errors in the middleware (`config.exceptions_app`), channeling the users to our custom `exceptions` controller.
+Here, we dissect data such as the error message, details, user agent, etc, redirect the user to a custom view, storing the data in the db.

 **404** | **500**
 --- | ---